Animal Over Population

 Game – This activity is intended to be a simple but powerful way for students to grasp some basic concepts: that everything in natural systems is interrelated; that populations of organisms are continuously affected by elements of their environment; and that populations of animals do not stay at the same static number year after year in their environment, but rather are continually changing in a process of maintaining dynamic equilibria in natural systems.

-Food, water, shelter and space in a suitable arrangement are necessary for survival.
+Food, water, shelter, and space in a suitable arrangement are necessary for survival.
 For this game, we assume the animals have enough space to survive.

-Area needs to be large enough for the girls to run.
+The area needs to be large enough for the girls to run.
 Mark 2 parallel lines on the ground or floor 10 to 20 yards apart.
 Count off the girls in fours.
 The "ones" become the deer and line up on one line.
 The "twos" are food, the "threes" are water, the "fours" are shelter -

 habitat components and they line up on the 2nd line.
 Each girl will decide which component of the habitat they will be either looking for (ones) or representing (twos, threes, fours) before the round starts.
 Food is shown by clamping hands over the stomach, water is shown by putting hands over the mouth, shelter is shown by holding both hands over the head like a pitched house roof.